Nic30/sphinx-hwt/README.md

 ## Feature list
-* hwt-params - generates a list of hwt Params for Interface/Unit classes with a information about value and type
+* hwt-params - generates a list of hwt Params for Interface/HwModule classes with a information about value and type
-* hwt-interface - generates a list of IO interfaces of the Interface/Unit class
+* hwt-interface - generates a list of IO interfaces of the Interface/HwModule class
-* hwt-components - generates a list of components for the Unit class
+* hwt-components - generates a list of components for the HwModule class
 * hwt-schematic:
-  * generate interactive schematic for Unit instances (= module in verilog, entity + architecutere in VHDL).
+  * generate interactive schematic for HwModule instances (= module in verilog, entity + architecutere in VHDL).
     * zoom, pan, dynamic colapsing, net-select, searching and filtering
     * schematic rendered by [d3-hwschematic library](https://github.com/Nic30/d3-hwschematic)
-    * Unit instances to graph conversion by [hwtGraph library](https://github.com/Nic30/hwtGraph)
+    * HwModule instances to graph conversion by [hwtGraph library](https://github.com/Nic30/hwtGraph)
 * hwt-autodoc: hwt-params, hwt-interface, hwt-components and hwt-schematic at once